 Being able to use your house as a shelter after a major earthquake is almost as important as making sure you are going to be safe inside your home during the earthquake.
-House are primarily built to withstand their own weight, wind, rain and snow.
-They often are not built to withstand the side to side forces that a major earthquake could produce.
-Houses built 1975 were most often not even bolted to the foundation.
-If they are not bolted to the foundation, they will most likely slip off their foundation during a major earthquake.
+Wood frame houses generally do well in earthquakes, as long as they are secured to the foundation.
+If they are not, they will most likely slip off their foundation during a major earthquake.
+Depending on the design, they may need additional reinforcement as well.
+Houses built before 1975 were most often not even bolted to the foundation.
 This not only increases your risk during the earthquake but doesn't allow you to safely use your home as a shelter after the earthquake.
 This leads to our recommendations:

 Recommendation - Secure Foundation

 Secure your house to its foundation (If it is not already).
 Secure heavy items to the walls.

 Securing your house to its foundation will take some specialty brackets and expertise.
 We recommend contacting an expert for this.
 You can get a free quote to retrofit your house as well as determine if it is bolted to its foundation.
 Securing bookcases, heavy frames, or TV's can be done yourself with some simple hardware.